fenzor28/SQL-Project-Zorro/README.md

 8)  When changes were made in the names of the columns, I kept getting this error:
    ERROR:  cached plan must not change result type Solved it by simply opening a new query tool
-9) I assumed the time columns were minutes but it could hours
+9) I assumed the time columns were minutes but it could be hours
-10)

-Opening a new query tool solves the issue

 ## Future Goals
 (what would you do if you had more time?)